mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

  If you already have these three features, you can directly skip to the last section.

- The power of project creation is based on the easiness and quickness of use: indeed, once Tenat and Template are configured, you can create a project with a minimum number of actions.
+ The power of project creation is based on the easiness and quickness of use: indeed, once Tenant and Template are configured, you can create a project with a minimum number of actions.

 # Create a Tenant